angelhumano/data_warehousing_analytics/README.md

 <br>

-6. Another l**ine graph** showing number of cyclist collisions by year.
-We want to see how the introduction of city bikes since 2013 affected overall cyclist collisions (injuries and death).
+6. Another **line graph** showing the number of cyclist collisions by year.
+We want to see how the introduction of city bikes in 2013 affected overall cyclist collisions (injuries and death).

 <br>